tenzir/tenzir/rfc/002-fault-tolerance/README.md

 single-key watches.

-Unfortunately there is no way to hook into a feed of all committed transactions, so a layer for the CDC requirement must be implemented on top of the primitive operations.
+Unfortunately there is no way to hook into a feed of all committed transactions, so a layer for the change data capture (CDC) requirement must be implemented on top of the primitive operations.
 This could be implemented by writing the transaction log into a separate key space and keeping a dedicated key that counts the transactions to be watched by all participants.
 Whenever the watch triggers on a node it can consume the latest updates to synchronize the local representation of the state.
 The original key space that tracks the set of existing partitions would only serve to verify the validity of the transaction on request.

 To get a feel for the system, we briefly experimented with mapping our API to FDB primitives.
 We found the following:

-- Transactions are “all or nothing”, i.e., you can sequence multiple operations, and if you commit and it goes through, they are all applied, otherwise rolled back.
+- Transactions are "all or nothing", i.e., you can sequence multiple operations, and if you commit and it goes through, they are all applied, otherwise rolled back.

-- Multiple transactions that modify (read to or write from) the same key are not forbidden, even if they overlap - to enable our use case, we’d have to verify the existence of all the partitions we intend to delete, followed by doing all the (SET, CLEAR) operations OR rollback / cancel the transaction.
+- Multiple transactions that modify (read to or write from) the same key are not forbidden, even if they overlap.
+To enable our use case, we'd have to verify the existence of all the partitions we intend to delete, followed by doing all the (SET, CLEAR) operations OR rollback / cancel the transaction.